stackitcloud/stackit-cli/INSTALLATION.md

 The homebrew formula is deprecated, will no longer be updated and will be removed after 2026-01-22.
 You need to install the STACKIT CLI as cask.
-Therefor you need to uninstall the formular and reinstall it as cask.
+Therefor you need to uninstall the formula and reinstall it as cask.

 Your profiles should normally remain.
 To ensure that nothing will be gone, you should backup them.

 1. Export your existing profiles.
 This will create a json file in your current directory.